Dungan Revolt (1862–1877): Course of the revolt

 in September 1870, bringing Krupp siege guns with him.
 Zuo and Lai Ch'ang themselves directed the artillery fire against the city.
 Mines were also utilized.

 After a sixteen-month siege, Ma Hualong was forced to surrender in January 1871.
 Zuo sentenced Ma and over eighty of his officials to death by slicing.
 Thousands of Muslims were exiled to other parts of China.

 Zuo's next target was Hezhou (now known as Linxia), the main center of the Hui people west of Lanzhou and a key point on the trade route between Gansu and Tibet.
 Hezhou was defended by the Hui forces of Ma Zhan'ao.
 As a pragmatic member of the Khafiya (Old Teaching) sect, he was ready to explore avenues for peaceful coexistence with the Qing government.
 When the revolt broke out, Ma Zhan'ao escorted Han Chinese to safety in Yixin, and did not attempt to conquer more territory during the revolt.

 After successfully repulsing Zuo Zongtang's initial assault in 1872 and inflicting heavy losses on Zuo's army, Ma Zhan'ao offered to surrender his stronghold to the Qing, and provide assistance to the dynasty for the duration of the war.
 He managed to preserve his Dungan community with his diplomatic skill.
 While Zuo Zongtang pacified other areas by exiling the local Muslims (with the policy of "washing off the Muslims" (洗回 (Xǐ Huí)) approach that had been long advocated by some officials), in Hezhou, the non-Muslim Han were the ones Zuo chose to relocate as a reward for Ma Zhan'ao and his Muslim troops helping the Qing crush Muslim rebels.
 Hezhou (Linxia) remains heavily Muslim to this day, achieving the status of Linxia Hui Autonomous Prefecture under the PRC.
 Other Dungan generals including Ma Qianling and Ma Haiyan also defected to the Qing side along with Ma Zhan'ao.
 Ma's son Ma Anliang also defected, and their Dungan forces assisted Zuo Zongtang's Qing forces in crushing the rebel dungans.
 Dong Fuxiang also defected to the Qing.
 He was in no sense a fanatical Muslim or even interested in revolt, he merely gained support during the chaos and fought, just as many others did.
 He joined the Qing army of Zuo Zongtang in exchange for a Mandarinate.
 He acquired estates which were large.

+Reinforced by the Dungan people of Hezhou, Zuo Zongtang planned to advance westward along the Hexi Corridor toward Xinjiang.
+However, he felt it necessary to first secure his left flank by taking Xining, which not only had a large Muslim community of its own, but also sheltered many of the refugees from Shaanxi.